mt32net/TIDILE/README.md

 > f_a(x)=ax+1-a

+# Notes

+If the AP does not work, try to erase the flash first.

 ## Questions and Improvements

 If you habe questions or ideas to improve TIDILE or you want to share your own build, please open an issue or a discussion.